How Alcoholism Affects Appearance

 • ‘Alcoholic eyes’ is often used to describe the bloodshot eyes of heavy drinkers.
 Alcohol widens the blood vessels in the eyes, causing more blood to flow through them, increasing their appearance and volume.

-Alcohol and skin conditions
+Dehydration and dry skin

 Alcohol is a diuretic, meaning it removes water from the body, causing dehydration.
 Excessive consumption of alcohol can cause the skin to become dry and flaky as well as causing irritation to the eyes, scalp, and other inflammation.

-Acne - Alcohol abuse reduces the body’s ability to process vital nutrients and vitamins that the skin needs to remain healthy.
+Alcohol abuse reduces the body’s ability to process vital nutrients and vitamins that the skin needs to remain healthy.
 Over time, this can lead to impurities in pores and can cause aggressive acne.
 If left untreated, acne can lead to facial scarring.

-Facial redness - Alcohol abuse reduces vascular control in the brain which can lead to blood vessels in the face becoming enlarged.
-Another cause of red skin around the face is due to acetaldehyde, a product of alcohol that can cause flushed skin by stimulating the release of histamine.[1]
+Alcohol abuse reduces vascular control in the brain which can lead to blood vessels in the face becoming enlarged.
+Another cause of red skin around the face is due to acetaldehyde, a product of alcohol that can cause flushed skin by stimulating the release of histamine.
 This is often referred to as ‘transient flushing’ and is common amongst alcoholics.

 We spoke to Dr. Bart Kachniarz from Belcerna Plastic Surgery in Miami about skin-related side effects of alcohol abuse and how they can be treated, if at all.